Questions for Mr. Bream

 From RCA to EMI

-- Why leave a record company that had been instrumental with the success of your career for 40 years?
+- Why leave a record company that had been instrumental in the success of your career for 40 years?

 - The four albums recorded with EMI were incredible.
 The sound and production was so clean and crisp.
 Was a new environment something you had been searching for?